c0gent/headsup/README.md

   * UPDATE: Solved: Using [`ws::Builder`](https://ws-rs.org/api_docs/ws/struct.Builder.html)
     and disabling the [`panic_on_internal`](https://ws-rs.org/api_docs/ws/struct.Settings.html#structfield.panic_on_internal) setting alleviates
     this.
-* Conclusion: The `ws-rs` library may not quite be robust enough to be used in a production environment, but is probably close.
+* Conclusion: The ws-rs library isn't quite robust enough to be used in a production environment, but it's probably close.

 ##### License